mykle714/MMSalesforceGsuite/README.md

 This document outlines the steps required to deploy this synchronization system and is meant to provide a roadmap for other Minds Matter chapters that might want to replicate what Minds Matter Seattle has done.

 # Deployment Steps
+I have no idea how to do this.
 1. Setup a gsuite domain with an admin account, this is an account that will run the infrastructure, but is not tied to a particular individual in the organization, so that the system will keep working in the event that any individual leaves the org. beyond the scope of these docs]
 Enable directory sharing in the admin console. https://support.google.com/a/answer/60218?hl=en

+salesforce reports seem to have templates of some sort.
+I think they're called report types.
+I assume the columns that are listed below belong to a certain template.
+Can we put the template name here please?
+Or point the reader to an example report they can go off of.
+I ended up having to set a "show me" and a "created date" filter.
+It should be noted here to do that.
+Immediately after listing some columns, more columns are listed.
+Are those meant to be added?
+What is the distinction?
 2. Setup a salesforce report that includes all the volunteers and students you want to have accounts.
 We set ours up as follows

 Filtered By:1 AND (2 OR 3)   Edit